 GENERATION OF METEOROLOGICAL LOADS

-The highly detailed verification rules of the standards often require the use of computer programs.
-Countless combinations and load cases must be taken into account when designing the structures and finding optimal solutions, which can no longer be handled by manual calculations.
-This fact is especially actual for meteorological loads.
-The module provides excellent assistance to designers, by automatically generating and managing the snow and wind loads according to the standard.
+The highly detailed verification specifications set by design standards requirements often require the use of computer programs.
+Countless combinations and load cases must be considered when designing structures and finding optimal solutions, which can no longer be handled by manual calculations.
+This is especially true for meteorological loads.

 In many cases, the simple schemes and design rules detailed in the standards are not applicable for the analysis of more complex structures.
-In the case of wind loads, it may be justified to carry out computational simulations and/or experiments to define the steady-state wind pressure for the structure.
-The CFD module of the AxisVM software offers support to designers for such cases by importing wind pressure results derived from external flow simulations.
-A detailed description of the CFD module can be found on the General purpose modules page.
+In the case of wind loads, it may be justifiable to carry out computational simulations and/or experiments to define the steady-state wind pressure for the structure.

 Requirements / recommendations